-Diabetic Eye Exams: Preventing Vision Loss
+Diabetic Eye Exams Prevent Vision Loss

-Diabetes: How It Impacts Vision
+Diabetes: How It Impacts Your Vision

 Diabetes is a disease that affects many areas of the body, including your eyes.
 In terms of ocular health, diabetes increases the risk of developing several eye diseases and conditions.
 These include glaucoma and cataracts, as well the risk of vision loss.
 The foremost eye health concern for individuals with diabetes is the development of diabetic retinopathy – a condition where the growth of new blood vessels can cause irreversible vision loss.